Can I Make Distilled Water By Boiling It

 Evaporation is a process by which liquid water is converted into vapor and is the primary mechanism that transfers heat from the surface of the Earth to the atmosphere.
 In this process, molecules on the surface of a liquid absorb energy from their surrounding environment and break away from other molecules in the liquid, turning into vapor.
 When enough energy has been absorbed, the vapor rises away from the liquid’s surface and enters the atmosphere.
 Evaporation can occur naturally or be induced artificially through a variety of methods, such as boiling.

-See also Why Do People Drink Distilled Water
+See also How To Alkaline Distilled Water

 Condensation